At AIR Forum

 Q: How do I get to and from the conference location?

-A: For 2019, all workshops, meetings, and events associated with the Forum are located in the Colorado Convention Center.
+A: For 2020, all workshops, meetings, and events associated with the AIR Forum are located at the Hyatt Regency New Orleans.
 There are a several ways to get to and from the conference locations.
-Visit our Travel & Hotel page to find links to all the transportation options available.
+Visit the Travel & Hotel page for more information on the transportation options available.

-Q: Where can I park my car at the Hyatt Regency and the Colorado Convention Center?
+Q: Can I park my car at the Hyatt Regency New Orleans?

 Q: I won’t have a car – what are my options for offsite dining and after-hours activities?